Resonant spectral cascade in Womersley flow triggered by arterial geometry: Methods

-where $x$ is the centerline coordinate, $\epsilon\ll1$ is a small parameter, $A(x,t)$ is the slowly varying wave amplitude, and $\phi(r)$ is the normalized radial eigenfunction of the linear operator from Eq.~\eqref{eq:axisym}.
-Substituting Eq.~\eqref{eq:expansion} into Eq.~\eqref{eq:axisym}, projecting onto $\phi(r)$, and retaining $\mathcal O(\epsilon^2)$ terms yields the amplitude evolution equation
+where $\epsilon\ll1$, $A(x,t)$ is a slowly varying amplitude, and $\phi(r)$ is a normalized radial eigenfunction associated with the linear operator in Eq.~\eqref{eq:axisym}.
+Retaining $\mathcal O(\epsilon^2)$ contributions and projecting onto $\phi(r)$ yields a KdV-type amplitude equation with dispersion and dissipation terms representing effective axial transport physics:

-The nonlinear term $C(x)A(\partial A/\partial x)$ arises directly from the convective acceleration $v_z(\partial v_z/\partial z)$ in Eq.~\eqref{eq:axisym} and represents amplitude-dependent wave steepening.
-The dispersive coefficient $D(x)$ comes from higher-order viscous and geometric corrections, and $K(x)\mathcal D^{\gamma(x)}A$ models distributed geometric damping through the Riesz fractional derivative